ChidiNdego/Azureml-optimize-a-pipeline-starter-files/README.md

 Below is a brief explanation of each step:

 ### Data collection/creation
-The csv data is collected from the url link specified earlier and created as a tabular dataset using the TabularDatasetFactory class.
+The csv data is collected from the url link specified earlier and created as a tabular dataset using the `TabularDatasetFactory` class.

 ### Data preparation
 This involved the cleaning and the splitting of the dataset.
-A clean_data function in the training script dropped rows with empty values and performed a one hot encoding on the categorical columns.
+A `clean_data` function in the [training script](train.py) dropped rows with empty values and performed a one-hot encoding on the categorical columns.
 Datasets are also split into train and test sets.
 This splitting of a dataset is helpful to validate our model.
 Splitting ratio is often dependent on the size of the dataset.
-For this experiment, the training data to test data split ratio is 70:30.
+For this experiment, the training to test data split ratio is set at `70:30`.

 ### Training configuration
 Choosing optimal hyperparameter values for model training can be difficult, and usually involves a great deal of trial and error.
 With Azure Machine Learning, you can leverage cloud-scale experiments to tune hyperparameters.